pudeIko/piva/docs/source/installation.rst

 1) From the **Menu bar** of opened :ref:`DataBrowser <sec-db>` navigate to **Open** -> **Example**.
-This will bring up an example dataset, which can be used for test functionalities of the :mod:`piva` package and get a feeling of the GUI.
+This will bring up an example dataset, which can be used to test functionalities of the :mod:`piva` package and get a feeling of the GUI.

 2) Using implemented automated tests.